 1/2 cup store-bought or homemade pizza sauce

-Take the pizza dough and toppings to the grill.
-Oil the grates: Fold a paper towel multiple times and hold it with tongs as you dip it into the oil, then coat the grates.
+Oil the grates well with the canola oil.
+Fold a paper towel multiple times and hold it with tongs as you dip it into the oil, then coat the grates.
 Do this several times to help create a non-stick surface.

 Lightly brush the grilled side of the dough with extra-virgin olive oil, particularly the edges that won't be covered with toppings.
-Spread pizza sauce onto the dough, then add the torn mozzarella and basil.
-If you like, drizzle a little more olive oil on top.
+Spread pizza sauce onto the dough, then add the mozzarella and basil.

 - Extra-virgin olive oil is preferred for topping the pizza, but you'll want to use a high smoke-point oil like canola or vegetable oil for coating the grates.

 - You can hold the basil and olive oil drizzle, adding them to the cooked pizza.
 Other fresh herbs and greens like arugula are good uncooked additions, too.

 Grilled Pizza Bar

 Since grilled pizza cooks so quickly, it's excellent for a make-your-own pizza bar.
 Divide the dough and roll it out into personal-sized pizzas (refrigerate them if needed), then let everyone add any toppings they like.
 Beyond offering the classic toppings, let your imagination drive you and get creative with the pizza.
 To get you started, add any combination of these ingredients to the pizza bar: